The Wings of the Dove: Inspiration

 James based the character Milly on Minny Temple (1845–1870), his beloved cousin who died from tuberculosis.
 In his autobiography James wrote of The Wings of the Dove as his attempt to wrap her dying in the "beauty and dignity of art".

-However, as he also said in the preface to the New York Edition text of the novel, James had to prepare the situation that was to occupy Milly for the last months of her life.
-He established the background of Kate and Densher's inability to marry because of a lack of money.
+He also said in the preface to the New York Edition text of the novel, that he had to prepare the situation that was to occupy Milly for the last months of her life; he established the background of Kate and Densher's inability to marry due to a lack of money.